 Special Oversized Signed Limited Hardcover Edition:

-Limited to only 550 Signed & Numbered copies
+Limited to only 550 signed and hand-numbered copies

 Special illustrated signature page personally signed by the author

 Printed on 90gsm acid-free paper, with your archive and legacy in mind

 Bound in cloth with coloured head and tail bands

 Hot foil stamping on the front boards and spine for the ultimate presentation

 Offset printed and bound with full-colour endpapers

 Gorgeous wrap-around dust jacket art by Vincent Sammy

 Featuring six stunning never-before-seen interior illustrations